 - 1. From the Configurator, Lighting tab, right-click Custom Tabs in the System Tree, then select Add New Custom Tab. - 2.
 Type "Custom Tab" in the Name field. - 3.
-Click the + sign next to Custom Tab, then select 800 x 600 Layout (Touchscreen).
+Click the + sign next to Custom Tab, select Large Format, then select Large Landscape(Standard) from the properties pane on the right.